+AUDITORS' REPORT

-AUDITORS' REPORT TO THE SHAREHOLDERS OF ELTEK LTD.
+TO THE SHAREHOLDERS OF

+ELTEK LTD.

-We have audited the accompanying consolidated balance sheets of Eltek Ltd. and its Subsidiaries (the "Company") as of December 31, 2014 and the related consolidated statements of comprehensive income, changes in shareholders' equity and cash flows for the year then ended.
+We have audited the accompanying consolidated balance sheets of Eltek Ltd. and its Subsidiaries (the "Company") as of December 31, 2015 and 2014, and the related consolidated statements of comprehensive income, changes in shareholders' equity and cash flows for each of the two years in the period ended December 31, 2015.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.